h1z1z1h16584/PDF-Squeeze-Recursive-PDF-Compressor/README.md

 ## ⚙️ Configuration

-You can change the compression level by editing the `$gsArgs` array in `CompressPDFs.ps1`.
-Look for the line:
+You can change the compression level by editing the Ghostscript arguments array in CompressPDF.ps1 or compress_pdf.sh Look for: `"-dPDFSETTINGS=/ebook"`

-`"-dPDFSETTINGS=/ebook"`

 | Setting | Quality | Resolution | Best For |
 | :--- | :--- | :--- | :--- |